House system

 The house system was introduced in 1934, and it aims to create competition that is healthy and fun, as well as encourage the girls to do their best at all times.
-There are many house events, both cultural and sporting, as well as service orientated, and the girls are expected to support their houses at these.
-They attend regular house meetings and wear their house badges with pride.

-The houses are named after Anglican Bishops.
+The houses are named after Anglican Bishops:

 • Clayton – yellow